 Unless otherwise stated, Golder does not warrant the quality, accuracy, completeness or suitability of any information on its Information Services.
 Such information is provided “as is” without representations, warranties or conditions of any kind, express or implied.
 Use of any information or materials on Golder’s Information Services is entirely at the user’s own risk.
 In no event shall Golder be liable for any damages whatsoever, including special, indirect or consequential damages, arising out of or in connection with the use or performance of information available via our Information Services.

 The laws of the State of Georgia, U.S.A. shall govern use of these Information Services and the interpretation, validity and effect of this Policy, notwithstanding any conflict of laws, provisions or your domicile, residence or physical location.
 Except as otherwise provided in this Policy (for example, with respect to disputes over Golder’s compliance with the Privacy Shield Principles).
 Users of Golder’s Information Services are hereby consenting and submitting to the exclusive jurisdiction of the State Courts of Georgia (Dekalb County) and the United States District Court for the Northern District of Georgia in any action or proceeding related to our Information Services and agreeing not to commence any such action or proceeding except such courts.
-You may also have rights under the laws of your domicile, residence or physical location that may take precedence over the laws stated in the preceding sentence.

 8. CHANGES TO THIS POLICY